datasri/ADS-ML/README.md

 # BDA
-**This Repository contains educational material that I have created for the Applied Data Science and Machine Learning with Program. **
+**This Repository contains educational material that I have created for the Applied Data Science and Machine Learning with Program**

 # The curriculum
 * Introduction to Python, Numpy, Pandas and Data Wrangling